hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 Name`.
 If you enable [`verify_server_hostname`](/docs/agent/options.html#verify_server_hostname), only agents that provide such certificate are allowed to boot as a server.
-An attacker could otherwise compromise a Consul agent and restart the agent as a server in order to get access to all the data in your cluster!
+Without `verify_server_hostname = true` an attacker could compromise a Consul client agent and restart the agent as a server in order to get access to all the data in your cluster!
 This is why server certificates are special, and only servers should have them provisioned.

-~> Server certificates, like the CA key, must be kept private!
+~> Server keys, like the CA key, must be kept private - they effectively allow access to all Consul data.

 ### Step 3: Create Client Certificates